jfabello/gc-platform-api-client/docs/classes/outbound-api.md

 - [`postOutboundCampaignCallbackSchedule`](#postoutboundcampaigncallbackschedule) - Schedule a Callback for a Dialer Campaign (Deprecated)
 - [`postOutboundCampaignrules`](#postoutboundcampaignrules) - Create Campaign Rule
 - [`postOutboundCampaigns`](#postoutboundcampaigns) - Create a campaign.
+- [`postOutboundCampaignsPerformanceQuery`](#postoutboundcampaignsperformancequery) - Get performance data for a list of campaigns
 - [`postOutboundCampaignsProgress`](#postoutboundcampaignsprogress) - Get progress for a list of campaigns
 - [`postOutboundCampaignStart`](#postoutboundcampaignstart) - Start the campaign
 - [`postOutboundCampaignStop`](#postoutboundcampaignstop) - Stop the campaign